hackclub/Prototype/QuickStart.md

 pip install 'lerobot[feetech]'      # Feetech motor support
 ```

 The edge development environment is ready.
-Please refer the [LeRobot Documentation] (https://huggingface.co/docs/lerobot/index)
-for the calibarion, teleop, creating dataset and inference evalution with the SO-101 ARM.
+Please refer to the [so101_example.md](so101_example.md) for the calibration, teleop, dataset collection, and inference evalution with the SO-101 ARM.

-## Setup the training environment
+## Setup the Training Environment

 Please refer to [training-models-on-rocm.ipynb](training-models-on-rocm.ipynb)

-## Ready to go
+## Ready To Go

 Get start your hackathon challenge with LeRobot.

 Good Luck~

 ## Reference